-Up to 8 semesters of honors courses taken in the last 2 years of high school can be accepted.
+Up to 8 semesters of honors courses taken in the last 3 years of high school can be accepted, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of "A" in an honors course will receive a total of 5 points; "B" 4 points; and "C" 3 points.

-Students can calculate the index by multiplying their GPA by 800 and adding the mathematics and critical reading scores on the SAT I. Or, if a student took the ACT, multiply GPA by 200 and add 10 times the ACT composite score (without the writing score).
+Students can calculate the index by multiplying their GPA by 800 and adding the mathematics and critical reading scores on the old SAT I or mathematics and Evidence-Based Reading and Writing on the new SAT I. Or, if a student took the ACT, multiply GPA by 200 and add 10 times the ACT composite score (without the writing score).

 A California high school graduate (or a resident of California for tuition purposes) needs a minimum index of 2900 using the SAT I or 694 using the ACT.
 If neither a graduate of a California high school nor a resident of California for tuition purposes, a student needs a minimum index of 3502 (SAT) or 842 (ACT).
 If the grade point averages 3.0 or above (3.61 for nonresidents), students are exempt from submitting test scores.
 However, students are urged to take the SAT or ACT since all campuses use test results for advising and placement purposes.

 Students will qualify for regular admission when the university verifies that they have met the requirements on the eligibility index and will have completed the comprehensive pattern of college preparatory subjects and if applying to an impacted program, meet supplementary criteria.